alexeyinkin/geonames-utils/geonames-to-json/README.md

 The output contains:
 - `title` for city name.
 - `score` for population.
+- `admin1` for level 1 of administrative division.
+- `countryAlpha2` for 2-letter country code.

 ## TODO
 - Allow to pick and rename fields.